 - White meat pork and poultry

 - Low-fat milk products

-According to the Harvard School of Public Health website, you should limit your red meat intake, even of lean meats, to two servings per week.
-Most people eat about five servings per week, and many people even eat more.
+You should limit your red meat intake, even of lean meats, to no more than about three portions per week.
+Most people eat about five servings per week, and many people eat even more.